omarhasnain/ChitChat/README.md

 # ChitChat
-I will fuck you if you copy my code.
-Mind it!
+If you have copied my codes then you are a Bloody Looser.
+Or if you modify my codes then you are also a Bloody Looser.